raghuls2002/Career-Recommendation-System/DA1.md

 * **Manually Add a Source** <br>
   This will be the main method of adding sources from databases, the library catalogue, and free online resources.
 <br>

+### Modifying Source Records

+It's not always possible to add sources correctly when adding them to your Zotero Library.
+The source records' entire content can be changed.
+Changing the source type, author's name, and title case is easy with the help of the following quick tips.

+* In your Zotero Library, select the source
+* In the right hand pane, click the Source Type drop down menu
+* Select the appropriate source type

+### Citing and References

+You can now add in-text citations and bibliographies to your research paper, thesis, dissertation, book chapter, book, or article once you have sources in your Zotero Library.

 ## Github Desktop